notion-enhancer/notion-enhancer.github.io/getting-started/basic-usage.md

 usually addresss problems specific to that environment (e.g. adding a graphical zoom in/out slider to the app) or are only possible in that environment (e.g. tabs).

-You can check out all available mods for the notion-enhancer on the [Features](./features.md) page - the best way to see what the notion-enhancer can do, though, is to download it and try it out!
+You can check out all the available mods for the notion-enhancer on the [Features](./features.md) page - the best way to see what the notion-enhancer can do, though, is to download it and try it out!

 ### Profiles